ABF Freight System Truck Accident Lawyers

 Representing Victims of ABF Freight Tractor-Trailer Accidents

 ABF Freight System Inc. is a shipping company from Fort Smith, AR.
 They are one of a select number of trucking companies rated to transport hazardous materials, and their 4,243 trucks travel all over the United States.
-Over the last 2 years, the company has been guilty of more than 1,100 violations—including texting while driving, insufficient maintenance, and speeding.
-The company's practices have resulted in 348 crashes in the last 2 years—causing 170 injuries and 9 fatalities.
+As reported by the Federal Motor Carrier Safety Administration in June 2018, the company has been guilty of more than 1,100 violations over the last 2 years—including texting while driving, insufficient maintenance, and speeding.
+The company's practices have resulted in 348 crashes in the same period—causing 170 injuries and 9 fatalities.

 See for yourself—find out how often trucking companies get into accidents on the FMCSA website.